 If a disaster strikes, a city is arguably the worst place to be.
-Not only do you have to worry about issues like rubble and downed power lines, but crowds of panicking people who didn’t have the foresight to stockpile basic supplies pose a huge threat.
+Not only do you have to worry about issues like rubble and downed power lines, but crowds of panicking people who didn’t have the foresight to stockpile basic supplies pose a considerable threat.

-At lot of prepper websites will tell you to move the heck out of the city.
+A lot of prepper websites will tell you to move the heck out of the city.
 Yes – that’s good advice, but not all of us are in a situation where we can pick up and move.

-What you can do is pack an urban Bug Out Bag.
+What you can do is pack an Urban Bug Out Bag.

 What is an Urban Bug Out Bag?

 There are a lot of different definitions of Bug Out Bag.
 In general, a BOB is defined as a kit containing everything you need to survive through disaster conditions for 3 days.

 So, an urban Bug Out Bag will contain everything you need to survive a disaster in a city or other urban environment.

 Why You Need an Urban Bug Out Bag